 The labrum surrounds your shoulder socket and helps to keep your upper arm bone in place.
 Additionally, the labrum attaches to many ligaments in your shoulder.
 A labral tear may occur at the same time as a shoulder dislocation, or it may be the underlying cause of repeat dislocations.

-To evaluate the severity of your shoulder dislocation, your physician at Texas Orthopaedic Associates, LLP, performs a thorough physical exam.
+To evaluate the severity of your shoulder dislocation, your physician at Texas Orthopaedic Associates, performs a thorough physical exam.
 They also take an in-office X-ray to look for broken bones or other signs of damage.

 If your shoulder dislocation caused injuries to the surrounding tissue, such as a labral tear, they may recommend surgery to repair it.
-The team at Texas Orthopaedic Associates, LLP, always begins with the most conservative treatment and only performs surgery as a final option.
+The team at Texas Orthopaedic Associates, always begins with the most conservative treatment and only performs surgery as a final option.

-The team of orthopaedic surgeons at Texas Orthopaedic Associates, LLP, is highly trained in minimally invasive techniques such as arthroscopic labral repair.
+The team of orthopaedic surgeons at Texas Orthopaedic Associates, is highly trained in minimally invasive techniques such as arthroscopic labral repair.
 This procedure uses a long, thin instrument called an arthroscope to avoid making a large incision.